 Whether or not you decide to file a claim, quickly start mitigation yourself or with a restoration company.

-You need to take “reasonable and prudent measures designed to preserve, protect & secure property from further damage” including microbial growth & amplification.
+You need to take “reasonable and prudent measures designed to preserve, protect & secure property from further damage” including preventing mold growth.
 Don’t wait!
 Delays may cause additional damages and those subsequent damages may NOT be covered by your insurance company.

 The value in hiring a qualified restoration company is their familiarity with the claims process.
 They directly bill the insurance company, using standard service rates.
 The insurance company understands that property damage restoration is their specialty, streamlining the process.

 ALL Westchester County contractors are required to have a Home Improvement License to work in your home.
 You may check the restoration company’s license at www.westchestergov.com

 Don’t be misled or fooled by franchise advertising which suggests that bigger is better and that they are your only option.
 Many of these individuals have limited knowledge and experience, but they do have the best advertising budgets.
 A property owner has the right to select ANY company you wish.
 You need to feel comfortable that the company you hire has your best interest in mind.

 If the insurance company tries to steer your decision toward one particular restoration company, remember it’s your property, your choice.

 If your claims turns out to be a complicated one or if you feel that the settlement/compensation is inadequate, you may want to consider hiring a claims advocate.